rakutenanalytics/ios-rakutenanalytics/ADVANCED_USAGE.md

 The batching delay is a configurable value with default set to 1 second.

-⚠️ In our [internal testing](https://jira.rakuten-it.com/jira/browse/SDKCF-1596) we noticed no significant impact on battery usage when the batching delay was reduced to 1 sec in our demo app.
+⚠️ In our internal testing, we noticed no significant impact on battery usage when the batching delay was reduced to 1 sec in our demo app.
 However you should perform your own developer testing and QA to determine the appropriate batching delay for your app.

 You can configure a different delay with the `AnalyticsTracker#setBatchingDelay:` and `AnalyticsTracker#setBatchingDelayWithBlock:` methods.

 ### Example 1: Configure batching interval of 10 seconds